Jhgomez/sopes1/project2/README.md

 * Generate a private key and its self-signed certificate for the CA. They will be used to sign the CSR later

-openssl req -x509 -newkey rsa:4096 -days 365 -keyout ca-key.pem -out ca-cert.pem -subj "/C=GT/ST=Guatemala/L=Guatemala/O=okik.tech/OU=sopes1/CN=*.okik.tech/emailAddress=hg@icloud.com"
+openssl req -x509 -newkey rsa:4096 -days 365 -keyout ca-key.pem -out ca-cert.pem -subj "/C=GT/ST=Guatemala/L=Guatemala/O=okik.tech/OU=sopes1/CN=okik-tech/emailAddress=hg@icloud.com"

 * Generate a private key and its paired CSR for the web server that we want to use TLS.

-openssl req -newkey rsa:4096 -keyout server-key.pem -out server-req.pem -subj "/C=FR/ST=Ile de France/L=Paris/O=PC Book/OU=Computer/CN=*.pcbook.com/emailAddress=pcbook@gmail.com"
+openssl req -newkey rsa:4096 -keyout server-key.pem -out server-req.pem -subj "/C=GT/ST=Guatemala/L=Guatemala/O=okik.tech/OU=sopes1/CN=okik.tech/emailAddress=hg@icloud.com"

 * Use the CA’s private key to sign the web server’s CSR and get back the signed certificate